2000 American League Championship Series: Television coverage

 On September 26, 2000, NBC declined to renew its broadcast agreement with Major League Baseball.
-After 50 seasons — 1947–1989 and 1994–2000 — Game 6 was the last Major League Baseball game that NBC would televised for the next 22 years.
+After 50 seasons — 1947–1989 and 1994–2000 — Game 6 was the last Major League Baseball game that NBC would televise for the next 22 years.
 Major League Baseball coverage would eventually return to NBC Sports in 2022 via a deal with their streaming service Peacock to broadcast games on Sunday afternoons.
 In Houston, due to the coverage of the 2000 Presidential Debate, KPRC-TV elected to carry NBC News' coverage of the debate while KNWS-TV carried NBC's final baseball game.
+In addition, NBC would not carry Major League Baseball postseason games until the 2026 season.

 Aftermath

 Alex Rodriguez left the Mariners for the Texas Rangers after this series for a ten-year, $252 million deal.
 Three seasons later, Rodriguez was traded to the Yankees, where he remained until 2016.

 The Yankees went on to beat the New York Mets in five games in the first Subway Series since 1956.

-The Mariners returned to the ALCS the following season, after they broke the Yankees' American League record and tied the Major League record for regular season wins with 116.
+After a subpar performance in the 2000 ALCS from the bullpen, the Mariners signed the Yankees' set-up man Jeff Nelson in the off-season.
+With a league-best bullpen in 2001 and the addition of Japanese rookie Ichiro Suzuki, the Mariners returned to the ALCS the following season, after they broke the Yankees' American League record and tied the Major League record for regular season wins with 116.
 However, they fared worse in a rematch with the Yankees and were dispatched in five games.